 The Industrial Revolution led to the rise of factories and sent many workers from rural farming communities to urban areas.
 With the rising need for employment many children were hired to work in factories, mines, and other industrial facilities.
 Bosses found child labor desirable because they viewed children as more manageable, cheaper, and less likely to strike.
 The horrendous working conditions and the lack of education for child laborers captured the attention of America's public.
 Since the mid-19th century there were a number of political movements to reform or eliminate child labor.
 A number of laws were passed designed to protect child laborers from bad working conditions and encourage children to stay in school and receive an education before entering the workforce.

 Under the FLSA, the following age brackets are relevant:

 Each state also has its own laws relating to employment, including the employment of minors.
-A summary of each state's child labor laws, including which age groups are covered, for non-farm employment can be found by following this link: http://www.dol.gov/esa/whd/state/nonfarm.htm.
-For more information you may want to contact your state's labor standards office.
+Here is a summary of each state's child labor laws, including which age groups are covered, for non-farm employment.
+Contact your state's labor standards office.

 The Fair Labor Standards Act (FLSA) sets 14 as the minimum age for most non-agricultural work.

 However, there are certain exceptions to the general rules.
 For example, a youth of any age may:

 perform in radio, television, movie, or theatrical productions;